OfficialSpaceship/makeuros/README.md

 ## Installation

-You can install this package via `yay` (once pushed to the AUR or a custom repository) or build it manually:
+You can install this package via `yay` (once pushed to the AUR) or build it manually:

 ```bash
 git clone https://github.com/shadow/makeuros.git